Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.

 Secondly, four or five states that initially ratified the Amendment have rescinded their ratification (with South Dakota's being most questionable).
 The Constitution is silent on whether or not a ratification can in fact be rescinded.
 And while the Supreme Court has heard arguments on the validity of a rescinding, it has not ruled directly on their validity.
 The issue in NOW v.
 Idaho, 459 U.S. 809 (1982), was decided on procedural grounds.

 It presents a very interesting situation.
-Should another state ratify the Amendment, it arguably should be the Twenty-Eighth Amendment to the United States Constitution.
+With Virginia ratifying, the amendment arguably should be the Twenty-Eighth Amendment to the United States Constitution.
 It will result in much debate and political maneuvering to achieve such a result.
 There will be constitutionality cases, there will be great political theater.
 Likely, you will see those that support it act like it automatically becomes a part of the Constitution and those that oppose it pretend it does not.
 It will be fascinating to watch.